FREE HOME PLANNING

 14. Many recipes can be changed to slow cooker recipes by changing the cooking times.

 Typically, when cooking on the “low” setting on your slow cooker it should be cooking around 200°, and the “high” setting cooks around 300°.

 Here's a general idea of how to swap things out . . .

 - pasta – you definitely CAN cook pasta in a slow cooker, but it's pretty easy to overcook it and end up with mush.
-Instead cook on stove top and add it to the crock pot for the last 30 minutes of cooking if you're making a recipe that requires cooked pasta (note – I have made macaroni and cheese in the slow cooker, I still cook the pasta ahead of time, and the entire recipe cooks for just 2 hours)
+Instead cook on stove top and add it to the crock pot for the last 30 minutes of cooking if you're making a recipe that requires cooked pasta (note – I have made macaroni and cheese in the slow cooker, and this recipe is definitely a winner!)

 - tender veggies (think peas and asparagus)

 - most dairy products – if a recipe calls for dairy, make sure to add it in add the end of the cooking time to keep it from curdling

 Looking for a great slow cooker?
 Here are a few I recommend . . .

 Here are 5 Reasons You Need to Use Your Slow Cooker Every Single Week + a few more recipes to get you started.